abarker/abarker.github.io/content/understanding_python_imports.rst

 Imports using `from` also work for dotted paths.
 The imports below are all valid imports for package `my_package`.
-They correspond to the imports above (except for the first one, which has no corresponding `from` import).
-After the import, though, only the package or module following the `import` keyword is added to the namespace of the importing module (as `module` objects, renamed in the third case):
+They correspond to the imports above (except the first one above, which has no corresponding `from` import).
+After a `from` import, though, only the package or module following the `import` keyword is added to the namespace of the importing module (as a `module` object):

 .. code-block:: python

    from my_package import foo
    from my_package import my_subpackage
-   from my_package import my_subpackage as msp
    from my_package.my_subpackage import baz

 Imports using `from` can also be used to import particular attributes from the